Selected full-length plays

-- Workshop, West of 10th theater company (in conjunction with the Dramatists Guild Fund), NYC, July 2017 (dir.
+Workshop, West of 10th (in conjunction with the Dramatists Guild Fund), NYC, July 2017 (dir.
 Colette Robert)

 (3W, 2M) The world’s in turmoil, Israel's at war with Palestine—and in tiny River Hill, NJ, super-Jewish Georgia is just trying to get a big Hanukkah menorah placed next to the town Christmas tree.
 But with her angry son in love with a Palestinian-American girl, and a seductive Christian mayor in office, Georgia has no idea all hell's about to break loose.
 MENORAH is a dark comedy about a clash of identities in a small American town.

-- Top-10 finalist, Jewish Playwriting Project's 2017 Jewish Playwriting Contest
+Finalist, Jewish Plays Project's 2017 Jewish Playwriting Contest

 (2W, 3M) A Sunday night in January.
 A snowstorm has hit New Jersey.
 But the River Hill Youth Group, a forum for teenage "real talk," is still meeting at the local Presbyterian church.
 And only four high schoolers have shown up tonight.
 YOUTH GROUP is a bittersweet comedy about a few misfit teens and their oddball adult advisor, who gather on a snowy night to form an accidental community.